 We consider the largest, self-consistent data set of abundances derived from high-resolution observational data of bona fide and possible Ba stars published by deC16.
-The whole sample of 182 stars is an order of magnitude larger than those available previously (e.g., as mentioned above, Antipova et al. 2004 with 16 stars, Allen and Barbuy 2006a with 26 stars, and Yang et al. 2016 with 19 stars) and includes Ba giant stars in a wide range of mass, temperature, and metallicity.
-The observations were carried out with the FEROS spectrograph (R=48000 Kaufer et al. 1999), which covers the spectral region from 3800 to 9200 Å. The determination of the atmospheric parameters and the abundances of the elements were calculated by measuring the equivalent widths (EW) of the spectral lines.
-See Sec.
+The whole sample of 182 stars is an order of magnitude larger than those available previously (e.g. as mentioned above, Antipova et al. 2004 with 16 stars, Allen & Barbuy 2006a with 26 stars, and Yang et al. 2016 with 19 stars) and includes Ba giant stars in a wide range of mass, temperature, and metallicity.
+The observations were carried out with the FEROS spectrograph ( $R = 48\,000$ Kaufer et al. 1999), which covers the spectral region from 3800 to 9200 Å. The determination of the atmospheric parameters and the abundances of the elements were calculated by measuring the equivalent widths (EW) of the spectral lines.
+See Sect.
 4 of deC16 for more details.
 The s-process elements analysed are Y (5 lines), Zr (20 lines), La (5 lines), Ce (10 lines), and Nd (16 lines).
 The Ba abundances are not available because the Ba lines are very strong in the sample stars (EW typically between 200 and 400 mÅ).
-The selection criteria of deC16 for a Ba star is $[s/Fe]^1 > 0.25$, [s/Fe] meaning the average of [Y/Fe], [Zr/Fe], [La/Fe], [Ce/Fe], [Nd/Fe].
+The selection criteria of deC16 for a Ba star is $[s/Fe]^1 > 0.25$ , [s/Fe]meaning the average of [Y/Fe], [Zr/Fe], [La/Fe], [Ce/Fe], and [Nd/Fe].
 Thirteen stars did not match this criteria and we do not include them in our comparison.
-The final number of Ba stars considered here is thus 169.
+The final number of Ba stars considered in this work is thus 169.

-To date, extensive use of the so-called "ls" and "hs" indexes has been made in relation to observations of s-process elements.
-These indexes are calculated as the arithmetic average of the [X/Fe] ratios of the elements belonging to the first (light, ls) and second (heavy, hs) s-process peaks (Luck and Bond 1991), referred as peaks due to their higher abundances in the solarsystem s-process distribution.
-Observable elements heavier than Fe that have been considered to belong to the first/second sprocess peak are Sr, Y, and Zr/Ba, La, Ce, Pr, Nd, and Sm and are characterised by isotopes with or close to neutron magic number of neutrons N = 50/N = 82.
-A third peak is located at Pb with N = 126.
-These elements are more produced by the s process relatively to the other elements because their neutron-capture cross sections are significantly lower, by up to orders of magnitude, than those of the other isotopes heavier than Fe.
+To date, extensive use of the so-called ls and hs indexes has been made in relation to observations of s-process elements.
+These indexes are calculated as the arithmetic average of the [X/Fe] ratios of the elements belonging to the first (light, ls) and second (heavy, hs) s-process peaks (Luck & Bond 1991) and are referred to as peaks because of their higher abundances in the solar-system s-process distribution.
+Observable elements heavier than Fe that have been considered to belong to the first and second s-process peak are Sr, Y, and Zr/Ba, La, Ce, Pr, Nd, and Sm and are characterised by isotopes with, or close to, the neutron magic number of neutrons N=50/N=82.
+A third peak is located at Pb with N=126.
+These elements are produced more by the s process relative to the other elements because their neutron-capture cross sections are significantly lower, by up to orders of magnitude, than those of the other isotopes heavier than Fe.
 During a neutron exposure these magic neutron isotopes are less likely to capture a neutron; they accumulate, resulting in higher abundances.